tnev/writing-testable-swift/WritingTestableSwift/Part_2_Interfaces/Interfaces.md

 ```

-Now when I go to test my controller I just inject my TestNetwork and I know that my printUserName() method should be printing “John”.
+Now when we go to test our controller we just inject our TestNetwork and we know that our userName() method should be returning “John”.
+No network calls or decoding.
+We’re in _complete control_.

 - - - -

 Swift protocols are an amazing, powerful tool that we can use to achieve outstanding results.
 Using them to create interfaces helps us to avoid some of the pitfalls of inheritance.
 When we combine dependency injection with interfaces, we can start to see our components become less coupled and more reusable.
 This will lead to code that we can _confidently_ change much faster.
 I encourage you to use interfaces when appropriate and keep working towards testable code.
+See you next time.